-Dr. Francine Shapiro developed Eye Movement Desensitization and Reprocessing (EMDR) therapy in the early 1990’s.
-Originally, EMDR was only used to help clients with trauma, but now it has been significantly expanded to help clients who are struggling with depression, anxiety, fears, addictive/compulsive behaviors, and everyday negative experiences.
+Dr. Francine Shapiro developed Eye Movement Desensitization and Reprocessing (EMDR) therapy in the early 1990s.
+Originally, EMDR was used only to help clients with trauma, but has now been significantly expanded to help clients who are struggling with depression, anxiety, fears, addictive/compulsive behaviors, and negative everyday experiences.

-I am a certified practitioner of EMDR and have been using this method regularly with clients since 2006.
-Adults and children are both able to use EMDR to help them with bad memories, though EMDR with children is much more playful and much shorter in duration.
-I offer EMDR as a sole method of therapy or as an adjunct to other therapies.
-I also work with clients who have been referred to me solely for EMDR while they continue to work with the referring therapist in cognitive (“talk”) therapy.
+I am a certified EMDR practitioner and have been using this method regularly with clients since 2006.
+I offer EMDR as an individual method of therapy or as an adjunct to other therapies.
+I also work with clients who have been referred to me solely for EMDR while they continue to work with the referring therapist in cognitive (“talking”) therapy.